New LUNA facility will prepare astronauts for moon landings – DW – 09/25/2024

 New LUNA facility will prepare astronauts for moon landingsSeptember 25, 2024

-A new mock-up of the moon's surface has opened near Cologne in Germany.
+A new mock-up of the moon's surface has opened near the western German city of Cologne.

 The LUNA facility is a "regolith testbed" made from synthetic materials designed to simulate the moon's surface.